-At night we went to a Buddhist ceremony, where families dressed there best suits, mostly white – and we understood everyone is invited.
+At night I went to a Buddhist ceremony, where families dressed in their best suits, mostly white – and I understood everyone is invited.

-Starting from the beginning: leave your shoes at the some dedicated shelves, and entering the place bare feet.
+Starting from the beginning: leave your shoes on some dedicated shelves, and entering the place bare feet.

 A lot of families, walking around with joy, entering the sacred places, insightful and respectful.
 Young women walking around with fruits to share, an army of women preparing the fruit to share.
 Children running and laughing.

-Families and especially children like to be photographed and run to you to see themselves at your phone, filling proud and happy.
+Families and especially children like to be photographed and run to you to see themselves on your phone, feeling proud and happy.
 I wish I had a Polaroid to share the moment with them!